NoTwo-2/ScooterCharger/webserver/README.md

 To test:
 1. In a browser window, log into ScooterCharger, then replace the URL path with `/notifs/home`.
 2. Click `Send email`.
-The new account should have received an email from itself with the subject line `Test`.
+The page should read `Sent Email.` and the new account should have received an email from itself with the subject line `Test`.

 ## Socketio Documentation